suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ~~~

 If no extended metadata is needed for an extension, SUIT_Dependency_Metadata is an empty map (this is the same encoding size as a null).
-SUIT_Dependencies MUST be sorted according to CBOR canonical encoding.
+SUIT_Dependencies MUST be sorted according to Core Deterministic Encoding Requirements ({{RFC8949}}, Section 4.2.1).

 The Components specified by SUIT_Dependency_Metadata will contain a Manifest Envelope that describes a Dependency of the current Manifest.
 The Manifest is identified, but the Recipient should expect an Envelope when it acquires the Dependency.
 This is because the Manifest is the one invariant element of the Envelope, where other elements may change by countersigning, adding authentication blocks, or severing elements.